gseals/tamagotchi/README.md

 ## Description

 Use this application to relive the nostalgia of the '90s and all your wildest childhood dreams.
-(2 or 3 sentences)
+Use the buttons on the screen to modify the overall health of your Tamagotchi.

 ## Technologies Used